Jeffrey Tate: Early life

 Tate was born in Salisbury, England, with spina bifida, a major birth defect, and also had an associated spinal curvature, kyphosis.
 His family moved to Farnham, Surrey, when he was young and he attended Farnham Grammar School between 1954 and 1961, gaining a State Scholarship to Cambridge University, where he directed theatre productions.
+He took piano lessons until he was ten, switching to the cello.
+During his university years and just after he went to major music events "I listened while I was at Cambridge and when I came to London ... to the Goodall Mastersingers, to Giulini and Klemperer conducting the Philharmonia, to Monteux's last concerts with the LSO.
+London was fantastically exciting.
+It gave me my musical standard".
+At Cambridge he was in the Madrigal Society (conducted by Raymond Leppard) and directed a few plays which led him into opera.
+He accompanied John Kentish and later found himself working on parts of Götterdämmerung with Anne Evans.

 Tate initially read medicine at Christ's College, Cambridge (1961–64), specializing in eye surgery.
-He later worked at St Thomas's Hospital, London, before giving up his clinical career to study music at the London Opera Centre from 1970-71.
+He later worked at St Thomas's Hospital, London, before giving up his clinical career to study music at the London Opera Centre from 1970 to 1971.
 He became a repetiteur and a coach at the Royal Opera House, Covent Garden, under the tutelage of Sir Georg Solti.
+He accompanied Maria Callas in the concert aria Ah! perfido by Beethoven in 1976, one of last recordings Callas made, and reissued in a 2023 complete set.

 Career

-Tate was musical assistant to Pierre Boulez for the centenary production of The Ring at Bayreuth in 1976, also working with the conductor on Lulu for the historic 1979 production at the Paris Opéra which restored Act 3.
+Tate was a musical assistant to Pierre Boulez for the centenary production of The Ring at Bayreuth in 1976, also working with the conductor on Lulu for the historic 1979 production at the Paris Opéra which restored Act 3.

 Tate's international conducting début was in Carmen at the Gothenburg Opera in 1978.
+Working as a repetiteur on a Ring revival in Cologne in 1977, Ragnar Ulfung, then director of the Gothenburg company, and Donald McIntyre, proposed that he conduct a production of Carmen; Tate was initially reluctant; "At Covent Garden I'd said firmly that I only wanted to be a repetiteur.
+If you're a good repetiteur that's extremely satisfying.
+The privilege of working as I'd done with great conductors as their assistant is the next best thing to conducting".
+Tate also had worries about his physical ability for conducting a whole opera, but Carmen was successful and he was invited back to conduct a new production of Die Zauberflöte.

-He conducted the Metropolitan Opera in New York City in 1979.
+Tate conducted the Metropolitan Opera in New York City in 1980.
 His range at the Royal Opera House encompassed Mozart (La clemenza di Tito in 1982, Così fan tutte in 1989, Le nozze di Figaro in 1991, Idomeneo in 1989), Strauss (Ariadne auf Naxos in 1985, Der Rosenkavalier in 1989, Arabella in 1990), Wagner (Lohengrin in 1988, Der fliegende Holländer in 2011) and French repertoire (Manon in 1987, Les Contes d'Hoffmann in 1991, Carmen in 1994).